Amisha2912/team-ICC/readme.md

 Welcome to the **ICC WEBSITE Clone** project.
 This project is a replica of the official [ICC website](https://www.icc-cricket.com/), created as part of our participation in the Geekathon.
 Our goal was to replicate the website as closely as possible, using only **HTML** and **CSS**.

  We aimed to showcase our web development skills by accurately cloning the structure, design, and key features of the ICC website.
-This project was provided to test the skills and creativity of members against what has been covered in this modules.

 This project was assigned by Geekster as a Major Project for a team of 4 members: